abhee15/navarch-studio/docs/ARCHITECTURE.md

 # System Architecture

-This document describes the high-level architecture, design decisions, and technical details of the sri-subscription full-stack template.
+This document describes the high-level architecture, design decisions, and technical details of NavArch Studio.

 ## Table of Contents